Adjusted Expected Improvement for Cumulative Regret Minimization in Noisy Bayesian Optimization: Experiments

 In this section, we test the performance of various BO algorithms on a hyper-parameter tuning experiment for a neural network model, which is used in a healthcare application to classify whether a cancer is malignant or benign.
 We adopt the breast cancer Wisconsin dataset (https://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+(diagnostic)) which contains 569 patients.
 Among them, 212 patients have malignant cancer and the other 357 have benign cancer.
 The dataset is further split into training and testing datasets with a ratio of 7:3.
 A one-hidden-layer multilayer perceptron (MLP) neural network model is trained to classify whether the patients have malignant or benign cancer based on 30-dimensional covariates.
 We consider the tuning of four hyper-parameters: the number of hidden units, batch size, learning rate, and learning rate decay coefficients.
 To evaluate a point (i.e., a $4$-dimensional vector specifying the values of the four hyper-parameters) selected by BO algorithms, we first train the MLP on the training dataset using the corresponding selected values of the hyper-parameters, and then evaluate the trained MLP on the testing dataset and report the classification accuracy as the corresponding observation.

-For this experiment, the true maximizer $\mathbf{x}^*$ and maximum $f(\mathbf{x}^*)$ are unknown.
-Therefore, we set the maximum value $f(\mathbf{x}^*)$ to be 1 (i.e., an accuracy of 100\%) in the calculation of the cumulative regret.
-Figure \ref{fig:MLP} summarizes the result for this experiment.
-We observe that EIC achieves the smallest cumulative regret after 75 iterations.
-For GP-UCB, EI-Nyugen and traditional EI, their confidence regions overlap and hence have very similar performance.
+{ In summary, this experiment involves a 4-dimensional optimization problem with the objective function $f$ representing the classification accuracy.
+Since the true maximizer $\mathbf{x}^*$ and the maximum value $f(\mathbf{x}^*)$ are unknown, we set the maximum value $f(\mathbf{x}^*)$ to be 1 (i.e., an accuracy of 100\%) in the calculation of the cumulative regret.
+Figure \ref{fig:MLP} summarizes the results for this experiment.
+We observe that for GP-UCB, EI-Nyugen and traditional EI, their confidence regions overlap and hence have very similar performance.
+The EIC achieves the smallest cumulative regret after 150 iterations and the difference is significant as the its confidence regions do not overlap with those of other algorihthms. }